mpmedia/ModuleBU/README.md

 Therefore:
     http://scdn-primus.netdna-ssl.com/latest/ModlueBU.js
-Yes this is all the functions we have to make patterns work.
+Yes this is all the functions we have to make these patterns work.

 Here are example of the type of application you can/should build with this.
 - http://intothearctic.gp by HelloMonday
 - http://www.google.com/nexus

-To run examples, you'll need a localhost http server or WebStorm IDE.
+To run examples, you'll need a localhost http server or WebStorm IDE, since it loads the DOM (Rachet does the same).

 Recipe:
 -Download the 'starter' folder to get the start structure and edit.
 Copy 'latest' folder into aCDN/libs.